Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Numerical Results

 \subsection{MARL Model Settings}

-We train the DNN models of our approach for at most $5000$ episodes, each of which consists of $80$ steps (slots).
+We train each DNN model of our approach based on the experience data of $5000$ episodes, each of which consists of $T=80$ steps (slots).
 This corresponds to a training period of $5000$ frames, thus a total time of $50$s.
-All DNN models have a hidden dimension of $128$.
-We consider $K$=$4$ consecutive DNN updates, a data collection period for $T_{upd}$=$100$ steps, and a warm-up period of $T_{wup}$=$10$ episodes.
+All the DNN models have a hidden dimension of $128$.
+We consider $K=4$ consecutive DNN updates, a data collection period of $T_{upd}=100$ steps, and a warm-up period of $T_{wup}=10$ episodes.
 The updates are performed via Adam optimizer with a learning rate of $0.001$ for both distributed policies and centralized critics.
-The weight $\rho_{BH}$ for backhaul transmission in the reward function is set to $0.8$.
+The weight $\rho_{BH}$ for backhaul transmission in the reward function is empirically set to $0.8$.
 The discount factor $\gamma $ is $0.99$ and the weight $\tau$ of the policy entropy is set to $0.01$.
-The weight vector $\bar{\psi}$ of target critic network, similarly to $\bar{\theta}$ of target actor network, is updated via $\bar{\psi} = \kappa\bar{\psi} + (1-\kappa)\psi$ with update rate $\kappa = 0.001$.
-The replay buffer $H$ has a maximum length of $10^6$ entries, and each update uses mini-batches of $1024$ entries, randomly sampled from $H$.
+The weight vector $\bar{\psi}$ of the target critic network, similarly to $\bar{\theta}$ of the target actor network, is updated via $\bar{\psi} = \kappa\bar{\psi} + (1-\kappa)\psi$ with update rate $\kappa = 0.001$.
+The replay buffer $H$ has a maximum length of $10^6$ entries, and each update uses a mini-batch of $1024$ entries, randomly sampled from $H$.

+The settings of the DNN architectures and training hyper-parameters for MADDPG baseline approach are the same accordingly.

 Training curves expressing the total traffic volume delivered in a frame from the IAB-donor to all the UEs (which corresponds to the throughput objective of the resource optimization problem) are shown in Fig. \ref{fig:training_curves_fd_hd}, where IAB-nodes operate in FD and HD modes, respectively.
-To better appreciate the learning behavior, we only show the first $1000$ episodes, which involve the key performance-improving period before convergence.
-As we can see, the training process is immediately effective in increasing the throughput in both FD and HD.
-Indeed, blue and orange curves can reach high values just after less than $100$ episodes, showing the model can learn fast from the experience.
-Nevertheless, we train it up to $5000$ steps to let it accumulate sufficient experience and eventually obtain a stable performance in any situation.
+To better appreciate the learning trend, we only show the first $1750$ episodes, which involve the key performance-improving period.
+As we can see, compared with the MADDPG approach that shows apparent throughput boost after $1000$ episodes, the training process of the proposed approach shows an immediate throughput increase in both FD and HD cases.
+Indeed, blue and orange curves can reach high values within $100$ episodes, showing the models can learn fast from the experience.
+Nevertheless, we train both approaches up to $5000$ episodes to let them accumulate sufficient experience and eventually obtain a stable performance in any situation.
+Moreover, the proposed approach can achieve almost double throughput of the MADDPG, which is consistent with Figs.~\ref{fig:bars_fd}, \ref{fig:bars_hd}, \ref{fig:cdf_datarate}.